 One of my biggest tips for planning parties for preschoolers – don’t plan too much!
 We planned a couple of small activities but the majority of the party was just free playtime.
 Also if you’re doing an outdoor party like we did, make sure to provide shade, places to sit down, and lots of liquids so no one gets overheated, especially when they’re doing something active like jumping in a bounce house!

 Disney Birthday Party Ideas: Animal Kingdom

 For the animal kingdom portion of our party, we decided to go with two different activities – a dinosaur dig and an animal safari hunt.
 The first was a dinosaur dig to represent the big dinosaur boneyard in the dinosaur section of Animal Kingdom.
-I purchased this set of dinosaur eggs (with mini dinosaurs inside), a sandbox, play sand, and a bunch of sand digging tools for the kids to dig for their own dinosaurs.

 Second, I created this free printable wild safari animal hunt for the kids and my mother-in-law led the kids on their own little stuffed animal safari on a trail behind our house.
 Having other people help gives you the chance to enjoy time with your preschoolers, so take advantage of any family + friends who volunteer to help!

 Each of the activities only took about 10-15 minutes, which is ideal for preschoolers because that’s about the length of their attention span.
 Anything longer and you’ll start losing them!